Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Predictable Plot from Start to Finish

-This movie doesn’t try to hide its hand at all.
-If you’ve watched more than a handful of horror movies, you’ll see the killer coming a mile away, and the plot twists are so obvious you might feel like you’re watching a horror movie parody.z
+If you’ve watched more than a handful of horror movies, you’ll see the killer coming a mile away, and the plot twists are so obvious you might feel like you’re watching a horror movie parody.

-India Fowler’s performance is just too soft for a lead role in a slasher movie.
-Her character feels more like a background player than the star, which hurts the emotional investment in her survival.
-You want your protagonist to have some fire, some fight – and Lori just doesn’t deliver.
+Her performance is just too soft for a lead role in a slasher movie, and her character feels more like a background player than the star, which hurts the emotional investment in her survival.

 Not Original – Feels Like a Mashup of Better Movies

-It’s hard not to feel like you’ve seen this all before, because you have.
-The film borrows heavily from other films, without really adding much new.
-For horror fans looking for something fresh, this will feel stale.
+It’s hard not to feel like you’ve seen this all before, because you have, as the film borrows heavily from other films, without really adding much new.

 Most Supporting Characters Are Underdeveloped